What is LTI?

 Does Microsoft Teams Support LTI?

 Fortunately, Microsoft Teams for Education allows for integration with the Microsoft Graph API.
 Through the Microsoft Graph platform, third-party edtech products can act on behalf of an authenticated user in Teams.
 The Microsoft Graph API can provide single sign-on (SSO) through Microsoft Teams, create new resources in Teams, assign grades to students, and determine which users are part of which classes.
-The API for Microsoft Teams for Education is quite powerful.

 Read More on Microsoft Teams